 Tennessee Health Commissioner John Dreyzehner, announced last week that the nursing home facility was being fined a one-time state civil monetary penalty of \$4,000.
-Dreyzehner said in monitor has been appointed to review the facility's operations.
+Dreyzehner said in a news release that a special missions to a nursing home monitor has been appointed to review the facility's operations.